protomock/big-stats-stream/README.md

 in your google cloud console. big-stats will create the table on the fly if not previously present.

+## schema

-Big status assumes a 3 column schema
+Big stats assumes a 4 column schema

 | name        | data type   |description                 |
 |-------------|-------------|----------------------------|